Anna Campbell, Principal

 Heather Courtney enjoys learning new things, baking, and reading.
 She is a devoted mother of three great children.
 Heather’s goal is to help her work life, community life, and family life be enjoyable, fun, and productive.

-Heather Carrasco is a Learning and Development Intern.
+Heather Carrasco is a Learning and Development Consultant.
 Her goal is to develop effective tools to enhance the workplace for employees.

-Heather is finalizing her M.S. degree in Industrial Organization Psychology at California State University, San Bernardino (CSUSB).
-Her thesis is centered on the retention of early childhood educators by examining the role of fit and perception of distributive justice.
-Heather also received her B.A. in Human Development and Psychology at CSUSB.
+Heather obtained an M.S. degree in Industrial Organization Psychology at California State University, San Bernardino (CSUSB).
+Her thesis centered on the retention of early childhood educators by examining the role of fit and perception of distributive justice.
+Additionally, Heather received her B.A. in Human Development and Psychology at CSUSB.
 Her research interest includes job satisfaction, turnover intentions, embracing sisterhood in the workplace, and workplace ostracism.

 In addition to Heather’s educational background, she has several years of experience in management, research, and customer service.
 Providing client service is a top priority, which is why Heather served as a client relations manager for four years and is always eager to establish engaging relationships with her clients.